wgm2111/wgm-mie-scattering/README.md

 # Summary of wgm-mie-scattering
-This Python package is meant to be a simple utility for computing the scattering properties of airborne spherical particles.
-This is useful for remote sensing of clouds (and airborne particles) in the atmosphere.

-This code wraps mie scattering codes written by Michael Mishchenko, and provides documented routines for gamma, and lognormal size averages.
+This Python package is allows you to compute the scattering properties of airborne spherical particles.
+This is useful for remote sensing of clouds (and aerosols) in the atmosphere.
+Mie calculations are in FORTRAN codes written by Michael Mishchenko.
+This package allows you to run Michael's calculations from Python.
+I have also provided some documentation and argument checking for these routines.
-Also, argument checking is provided.

-The output is given as an array of generalized spherical function coeficients (scaled by the extinction).
-This array has a method called `angle_eval` which returns the scattering matrix at specified angles.
+The output is given as an array of generalized spherical function coefficients (scaled by the extinction), but the output arrays have a method called `angle_eval` which returns the scattering matrix at specified angles.